 Round Rock real estate is some of the most expensive in Texas, although Round Rock house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Round Rock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Round Rock are a mix of both white- and blue-collar jobs.
+Round Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Round Rock is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Round Rock who work in office and administrative support (13.76%), management occupations (11.78%), and sales jobs (10.99%).

 Also of interest is that Round Rock has more people living here who work in computers and math than 95% of the places in the US.